-4 Click the Close button to close the EDS Library for CIP Safety screen.
+Click the Close button to close the EDS Library for CIP Safety screen.
 The device registered to the EDS Library for CIP Safety is displayed in the list of connectable target devices in the Toolbox on the Connection Settings (Originator) screen.

-- EDS files (target devices) with different EDSFileCRCs are registered as different target devices. - In order to open a project file, you need to install the EDS files for the target devices included in the project file.
+- If you install third-party EDS files, always validate correct operations of the connection established by using the installed EDS files under your responsibility before you use it for actual operation. - Make sure that the displayed EDSFileCRC is what you intended, when you use the installed EDS (target device). - EDS files (target devices) with different EDSFileCRCs are registered as different target devices - In order to open a project file, you need to install the EDS files for the target devices included in the project file.

-- For some target devices, the CIP Safety communication settings can be configured by installing EDS files provided by target device manufacturers. - For details on the target devices that can be configured in the CIP Safety communication settings, contact the manufacturer of the target devices.
+For details on the target devices that can be configured in the CIP Safety communication settings, contact the manufacturer of the target devices.